krakend/playground-community/README.md

 KrakenD Playground
 ====

-The KrakenD Playground is a running environment with different versions of [KrakenD](http://wwww.krakend.io), commercial and [Open Source](https://github.com/devopsfaith/krakend), feeding from a demonstration API that you can change at your will.
+Based on the [KrakenD framework](https://github.com/devopsfaith/krakend), we build and distribute the [KrakenD API Gateway](http://wwww.krakend.io) (or KrakenD Community Edition).
+But the framework allows you to easily build other API Gateways running different engines.

-You can expand this static API just by storing more XML or JSON files in the `data` folder.
+Since API Gateways feed from APIs, we have also included a web server with fake data that you can modify to test the product.
+You can expand this static API just by adding more XML or JSON files in the `data` folder.

 The KrakenD configuration is stored under `krakend/krakend.json` and you can drag this file anytime to the [KrakenD designer](http://www.krakend.io/designer/) and resume the edition from there.

 ## Start!